 - a.
-Act: the Dutch Higher Education and Research Act (Wet op het hoger onderwijs en wetenschappelijk onderzoek WHW); - b.
+Act. the Dutch Higher Education and Research Act (Wet op het hoger onderwijs en wetenschappelijk onderzoek WHW); - b.
 Rules and Guidelines (R&G): the rules, guidelines and instructions of the Examination Board as referred to in article 7.12b of the Act; - c.
 Final IBA exam: the total assessment of the performance of the student for separate examination parts of the programme, as referred to in article 7.10 of the Act; - d.
-Examination part: a course of the programme; - e.
-Examination: every course will be assessed by an examination, whereby multiple courses together can be assessed by one combined exam.
+BSc curriculum: the total of programme components qualifying for the final exam; - e.
+Programme component: a bundling of examinations with a designated function and meaning within the BSc curriculum.
+A programme component may consist of one or more courses; - f.
+Examination part: a course of the programme; - g.
+Examination: every programme component will be assessed by an examination.
 Each examination includes an investigation into the knowledge, insight and skills of the student, as well as the appraisal of the results of that investigation.
-An examination may consist of more than one test. - f.
-Test: In general, a distinction can be made between a written test and other test types that do not fall under the term written test1: - A written test is a plenary individual test (on campus or remote) whether on paper or digital, within a limited time frame of 3 hrs. maximum, with open and/or multiple-choice questions.
-During a written test it is not permitted to use any other material, equipment (calculator, phone) or resources (such as books or notes) than the ones the examiner allowed in advance (via Canvas) and that are indicated on the examination cover page; - Other test types such as: - An individual assignment, for example a case, an essay or a thesis2; - A group or team assignment, for example a case; - An internship; - An oral test; - A presentation;
+An examination may consist of more than one test. - h.
+Test: In general, a distinction can be made between : - A written test which is a plenary individual test (on campus or remote) whether on paper or digital, within a limited time frame of 3 hrs. maximum, with open and/or multiple-choice questions; - An oral test (individual); - An assignment (individual or group) for example a case, an essay or a thesis; - A practical exercise (supervised and assessed exercise aimed at acquiring a practical skill) for example communication and presentation skills, an internship. - i.
+EC: abbreviation of "European Credit" which stands for study credit as referred to in Article 7.4 of the Act.
+One EC represents 28 hours of study; - j.
+Student: a person who is enrolled at the university in order to pursue the study course and/or to take the tests and examinations of the programme; for the further application of these regulations, this word also means an enrolled 'extraneous'; - k.
+Examination Board: the board referred to in article 7.12 of the Act for administering examinations and for organizing and coordinating the examinations of the programme;

-1 Difference is important for example for resit-possibilities, see Article 3.1 TER and rules of order, see Section 3 R&G.
+&lt;sup>1 Difference is important for example for resit-possibilities, see Article 3.1 TER and rules of order, see Section 3 R&G.